23/GlueFrame/README.md

 GlueFrame is a wrapper object for <a href="http://github.com/23/glue">Glue</a> applications (eg. a <a href="http://23video.com">23 Video</a> player) that provides methods for interfacing with the application when it is embedded in an iframe.
 Its true value is shown when the application is embedded on a page with a different domain or protocol than the one of the application - in which case GlueFrame takes care of the cross-domain communication.

+GlueFrame accesses methods and properties in your application directly when the iframe and the page it is embedded on have the same protocol, domain and port.
+If not, messages are passed between the parent and child windows with window.postMessage.
+It works in IE8 and all modern browsers, and if your application is embedded on a page with the same protocol, domain and port, IE7 is supported too.

 When instantiated, the GlueFrame object provides an eventbased interface with methods for getting/setting of properties and binding/firing of events inside the application.

 # Usage